Best Brokers For Prediction Markets In 2026

 Michael MacKenzie

-Michael is a writer and editor with over a decade in journalism and publishing.
+Michael is a writer, editor and broker reviewer with over a decade in journalism and publishing.
 His niche lies in editing and fact-checking content in the financial services sector, with a focus on online brokers and trading platforms.
 Michael previously reported on politics and economics in the Middle East and edits books for established publishers.

 Updated

 Prediction markets are like Wall Street for world events.
-Instead of trading oil, gold, or indices, you’re trading on outcomes – who wins the U.S. election, whether inflation hits a certain percentage this quarter, or even if a celebrity couple breaks up by year-end.
+Instead of trading oil, gold, or indices, you’re betting on outcomes – who wins the U.S. election, whether inflation hits a certain percentage this quarter, or even if a celebrity couple breaks up by year-end.

 1. Interactive Brokers